Gianlorenzo Bernini - the creator of Baroque Rome

 Apollo and Daphne in the Villa Borghese

-because in addition to the famous sculptures, he created an enormous variety of church façades, palaces, fountains and square borders, portrait sculptures and paintings as well as various tombs for popes and cardinals, explains Karsten.
-"In the end, I would say that one of his most important buildings is St Peter's Square, which is still the most visible today."
-But his early works also fascinate art lovers around the world.
-"The famous group of the so-called four Borghese sculptures is still the centrepiece of Villa Borghese today.
-You now have to book months in advance to get into this museum - it's the main attraction."
-Bernini's masterpieces there include the sculpture 'Apollo and Daphne', created between 1622 and 1625.
-The work depicts the motif of Daphne's pursuit by the god Apollo, who is in love with her, from the poem 'Metamorphoses' by the ancient Roman writer Ovid.
+To list all of Bernini’s works, one would have to name half of Rome, because in addition to the famous sculptures, he created an enormous variety of church façades, palaces, fountains and square borders, portrait sculptures and paintings as well as various tombs for popes and cardinals, Karsten explains.
+“In the end, I would say that one of his most important buildings is St Peter’s Square, which is still the most visible today.”
+However, his early works also fascinate art lovers around the world.
+“The famous group of the four key sculptures is still the centrepiece of Villa Borghese today.
+You now have to book months in advance to get into this museum – it’s the main attraction.”
+Bernini’s masterpieces there include the sculpture ‘Apollo and Daphne’, created between 1622 and 1625.
+The work depicts the motif of Daphne’s pursuit by the god Apollo, who is in love with her, from the poem ‘Metamorphoses’ by the ancient Roman writer Ovid.
 It depicts the moment when the fleeing nymph Daphne escapes the desire of the sun god Apollo and transforms into a tree.
 Art historians see a dynamic parallelism and a surprising wealth of movement in the design, which the viewer can hardly escape.

 Detail of the four-stream fountain by Bernini